XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 ```

 * Visualization
 Use the rqt gui to visualize the marker detection result, remember to add plugin.
 Menu -> Plugins -> Visualization -> Image_View.
+To generate ArUco marker, you can use the following website: [ArUco marker generation](https://terpconnect.umd.edu/~jwelsh12/enes100/markergen.html)

 ```
 $ rosrun rqt_gui rqt_gui